-b) Union Promotion Fund: In the Provinces of Nova Scotia (Mainland) & Prince Edward Island, Nova Scotia (Cape Breton), New Brunswick, Ontario, Manitoba, and Saskatchewan, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.
+Union Promotion Fund: The Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Addendum.
 Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2).
 (Note: This fund includes contributions to the Boilermaker L.E.A.P.
 Program.
-The contribution in Ontario also includes legislated funding to the Ontario Construction Secretariat.)
+The contribution also includes legislated funding to the Ontario Construction Secretariat.)